Chapter 5:

 Structure and morphology

-Ticks are a group of hematophagous ectoparasites with about 910 living species.6 They belong to the phylum Arthropoda, the class Arachnida, the superorder Acarina, and the order Ixodida, and they are exclusively parasitic.
-The Ixodida contain 3 families: the Ixodidae with 15 genera (hard ticks), the Argasidae with 15 genera (soft ticks), and the Nuttalliellidae, represented by only one species, Nuttalliella namaqua.7,8,9 (Mans et al. 2021) All the tick species involved in the eco-epidemiological cycle of TBEV belong to the Ixodidae.
-Details of tick biology generally can be found in a variety of publications, for example in Nicholson et al.,8 Petney et al.,10 and Sonenshine and Roe,11 and a list of valid species names in Guglielmone and Nava.12 The following genera of ticks contain species known to transmit TBEV or in their species TBEV was detected.
+Ticks are a group of hematophagous ectoparasites with about 989 living species.5 They belong to the phylum Arthropoda, the class Arachnida, the superorder Acarina, and the order Ixodida, and they are exclusively parasitic.
+The Ixodida contain 3 families: the Ixodidae with 15 genera (hard ticks), the Argasidae with 15 genera (soft ticks), and the Nuttalliellidae, represented by only one species, Nuttalliella namaqua.6-9, A summary of tick taxonomy and the two groups is presented in Figure 1.
+All the tick species involved in the eco-epidemiological cycle of TBEV belong to the Ixodidae.
+Details of tick biology generally can be found in a variety of publications, for example in Nicholson et al.,9 Petney et al.,10 and Sonenshine and Roe,11 and a list of valid species names in Guglielmone and Nava.12 The following genera of ticks contain species known to transmit TBEV or in their species TBEV was detected.

 Figure 1: The Ixodidae family